Mwakai/touch-grass/README.md

 ## CI/CD Pipelines

-This project includes comprehensive CI/CD pipelines using GitHub Actions for automated testing, building, and deployment.
+This project uses GitHub Actions for automated testing, building, and deployment of the web application.

 ### Available Workflows